milosgajdos/gosom/README.md

 }
 ```

 If you build and run this program it will spit out `quantization` error.
 It's not that particularly exciting.
-You can find more interesting examples in `examples` directory.
+You could generate a `u-matrix`, but since the data set is very simple, it would not be particularly interesting either.
+If you want to see more elaboarate and moreinteresting stuff you can do, check out the samples programs in `examples` directory.

 # Clustering